 Relationships are a significant source of happiness and comfort in people’s lives.
 If left undiagnosed and untreated, RAD can continue to negatively impact a person’s ability to live a happy, fulfilled life.

-The symptoms of RAD can change over time from childhood to adulthood.
+The symptoms of RAD can change over time from early childhood to adulthood.

 Children with RAD may display the following symptoms:

 - Not turning to their parents or caregivers in times of fear or need